-comforts, ^{} Mr. Dubury, and many others, in Montserrat.

-comforts, particularly in their lying; and, besides this, he raises more provitions on his estate than they can destroy; fo that by these attentions he faves the lives of his negroes, and keeps them healthy, and as happy as the condition of flavery can admit.
-I myfelf, as shall appear in the fequel, managed an estate, where, by those attentions, the negroes were uncommonly cheerful and healthy, and did more work by half than by the common mode of treatment they usually do.
-For want, therefore, of fuch care and attention to the poor negroes, and otherwife oppressed as they are, it is no wonder that the decrease should require 20,000 new negroes annually to fill up the vacant places of the dead.
-Even in Barbadoes, notwitstanding those humane exceptions which I have mentioned, and others I am acquainted with, which justly make it quoted as a place where slaves meet with the best treatment, and need sewest recruits of any in the West Indies, yet this island requires 1000 negroes annually to keep up the original stock, which is only 80,000.
-So that the whole term of a negro's life may be said to be there but sixteen years!
-And yet the climate here is in every respect the same ^{} Benezet's Account of Guinea, p.
+"If negroes decrease in number, the decrease must be ever im" "puted to a want of care, or a want of judgment in the treat" " ment of them. - All animals, rational and irrational, are known " " to increase in all countries where ease and plenty prevail, and "where want and oppression are not felt.
+This is universally "acknowledged: fo that where the decrease happens, the design " of Providence to increase and multiply is unwisely, as well as impiously, frustrated by the want of care and humanity, or the "want of judgment and attention.
+The people of Barbadoes need " not extend their inquiries to distant countries.
+At St. Vin-"cents they may learn, that a veffel from Africa bound to Bar-" badoes, I believe, fince the commencement of the present cen-"tury, was stranded on that island.
+Such of the people as " faved themselves from shipwreck settled at St. Vincents. .
+"Under all these difficulties which men must suffer from such a " misfortune, in an almost uninhabited island (for St. Vincents at "that time had very few native Indians) these Africans made a 4 fettlement, and have encreased to a very considerable number. "-Here is a proof, that negroes will increase even in this climate, when they do not live and labour under circumstances 4 that obstruct population."
+He He allows them two hours for refreshment at mid day, and many other indulgencies and comforts, particularly in their lying; and, befides this, he raises more provisions on his estate than they can destroy; so that by these attentions he faves the lives of his negroes, and keeps them healthy, and as happy as the condition of flavery can admit.
+I myfelf, as shall appear in the sequel, managed an estate, where, by those attentions, the negroes were uncommonly cheerful and healthy, and did more work by half than by the common mode of treatment they usually do. " For want, there-" fore, of such care and attention to the poor "negroes, and otherwife oppressed as they " are, it is no wonder that the decrease should " require 20,000 new negroes annually to fill " up the vacant places of the dead.
+"Even in Barbadoes, notwith anding those "human exceptions which I have mentioned, and others I am acquainted with, which justify make it quoted as a place where slaves meet with the best treatment, and need fewest recruits of any in the West indies, yet this island requires 1000 negroes annumally to keep up the original stock, which is only 80,000.
+So that the whole term of a negro's life may be said to be there but ixfeen years ! and yet the climate here is in Benezet's Account of Guinea, p.
 16.